Johannesburg

 Where to see the cosmos flowers in Johannesburg

 A sure sign that the cosmos is going to bloom in Joburg is the muttered utterances of, "Sjoe, it's cold hey?" that the first winter chill in the air brings about.
-The blooming seems to be a little late this year, so we reckon you should give it a week or two before viewing in mid-April.
-This flowering of white, pink, and lilac is an undoubted highlight of Johannesburg, and there are a few places where you can discover seas of pink and white to walk through.
+This flowering of white, pink, and lilac is an undoubted highlight of Joburg, and there are a few places where you can discover seas of pink and white to walk through.

-The pops of colour in the veld are now an essential autumn feature in Johannesburg but this wasn't always the case.
-It was during the Anglo-Boer War when cosmos was accidentally introduced to the soils of South Africa.
-The seeds arrived through contaminated horse feed from Argentina, say the experts.
-As parties of people, wagons, oxen, and horses flattened the earth, the seeds took root with cosmos fields erupting as Johannesburg expanded.
+Cosmos flowers are colourful flowers that bloom annually in colder weather.
+The pops of colour in the veld are now an essential autumn feature in Joburg, but this wasn't always the case.
+During the South African War, cosmos was accidentally introduced to the soils of South Africa when the seeds arrived in contaminated horse feed from Argentina.
+As streams of people, wagons, oxen, and horses flattened the earth, the seeds took root, and cosmos fields erupted as Joburg expanded.

-The most well-known of these fields is Delta Park in Craighall Park where the blooms give dog walkers', runners', and cyclists' routes new life.
-As to why the cosmos took root so strongly in Delta Park is unclear, though its use as a cattle farm in the 1900s is the most likely explanation.
+The most well-known of these fields is Delta Park in Craighall Park where the blooms bring new life to the routes often frequented by dog walkers, runners, and cyclists.
+It is unclear why the cosmos took root so strongly in Delta Park, though its use as a cattle farm in the 1900s is the most likely explanation.
 But enough history.
-This is a guide on where to see the flowers in bloom, so without further ado...
+This is a guide to the best places for bloom-spotting, so without further ado...

 Delta Park gets that much more beautiful with its autumn blooms.
 Photo by 2Summers, who has catalogued the cosmos seasons beautifully on her popular blog.

-One of Joburg's most well-utilised parks, Delta Park has become a favourite amongst cyclists, families, dog walkers, and runners for its network of trails, picnic spaces, and jungle gyms.
+An old-time favourite, Delta Park has become the park of choice for cyclists, families, dog walkers, and runners thanks to its network of trails, picnic spaces, and jungle gyms.
 It is also the place closest to the city where you can marvel at the turn of the season with fields of cosmos taller than you.
-To find the most extensive field, enter the park through the main entrance (at the bottom of Road No 3, Victory Park).
+To find the most lush field, enter the park through the main entrance (at the bottom of Road No 3, Victory Park).
 From there, take an immediate left and follow the fence line up the hill.
 After a short walk, hundreds of delicate flowers will greet you on your right.

-Make sure to bring shoes that you are okay with getting dirty, as the ground does get muddy in parts, with these parts sometimes being unavoidable.
-If you want to spend a day relishing the flowers, bring along a picnic and have your camera ready.
-We recommend going early in the morning or late in the afternoon for the best light to make the most of it.
-Depending on which you choose, stop by Delta Cafè for a coffee or beer.
-Or start your route from Delta Central, there are plenty of food and drink options to get your walk going or to finish it off.
-From Delta Central walk along the spruit and take a right when you reach the Blairgowrie Scouts Hall.
+Make sure to bring shoes that can get dirty, as the ground does get muddy in parts, and walking in those patches might be unavoidable.
+We recommend making a day of it by bringing along a picnic and your camera.
+We also suggest you go either early in the morning or late in the afternoon to get the best light for Insta-worthy photos.
+For an extended adventure, you can stop by Delta Cafè for a coffee or beer, or start your route from Delta Central, where there are plenty of food and drink options.
+From here, you can walk along the spruit and take a right when you reach the Blairgowrie Scouts Hall.
 Continue past the jungle gyms and up the hill, and you should be greeted by some perky cosmos.

 For more tips on seeing the cosmos in Delta Park, we enjoyed reading the experiences shared by Minkys and 2Summers on their respective blogs.